Manu343726/Manu343726.github.io/_posts/2016-05-08-the-road-for-reflection-collecting-info.markdown

 vector_call(foo, params); // invokes foo("hello, world", 1);
 ```

-*If your were following this series, you may have noticed I've changed the
+*If your were following this series, you might have noticed I've changed
-name of the class from `cpp::MetaObject` to
+the name of the class from `cpp::MetaObject` to
 `cpp::dynamic_reflection::Object`.
 During this weeks I have been doing
 a full refactoring of the reflection library, splitting it into two
 independent sub-libraries: One for static reflection, and one for dynamic.